danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 }
 ```

-The api-specific types above have mapping logic that can be used by  Alamofire to
-automatically map api responses to these types.
-They  also have a `convert()`
-function to map them to app-specific types.
+These API-specific types have mapping logic that can automatically map API responses to these types.
+They also have a `convert()` function to map them to domain-specific types.

-Besides this, `ApiMovie` uses a `DateTransform` and has an `ApiMovieActor` array
-that is easily converted using `map/convert`.
+Besides this, `ApiMovie` uses a `DateTransform` and has an `ApiMovieActor` array that can be easily converted using `map/convert`.

-If we have set things up properly, we should now be able to point Alamofire to a
-valid url and recursively parse movie data with little effort.
+If we have set things up properly, we should now be able to point Alamofire to a valid url and recursively parse movie data with little effort.

 ## Setup the core api logic

-Before we create an api-specific `MovieService` implementation, let's setup some
-core api logic in the `Api` folder, that our service implementation can use.
+Before we create an API-specific `MovieService` implementation, let's setup some core API logic in the `Api` folder, that our service implementation can use.

-### Managing api environments
+### Managing API environments

-Since real-world apps often have to switch between different api environments (e.g.
-test and production) I often use enums to specify available api environments.
+Since real-world apps often have to switch between different API environments (e.g. test and production) I often use enums to specify available API environments.

-I know we only have a single environment now, but I still prefer to have such an
-enum in place for later.
+I know we only have a single environment now, but I still prefer to have such an enum in place for later.
 Add this enum to the `Api` folder:

 ```swift
 import Foundation